College Park (Orlando): History

 The boom turned into a bust during the Great Depression of the 1930s, but savvy businessman Welborn C. Phillips began buying up many of the remaining vacant lots in College Park—particularly those west of Edgewater Drive—and was well-positioned for the post-World War II boom.

-During the post-war years, the neighborhood was home both to astronaut John Young, who grew up in his parents' home at 815 West Princeton Street, and beat generation writer Jack Kerouac who lived at 1418 Clouser Avenue when his masterpiece 'On the Road' was published as well as when he wrote the follow-up, 'The Dharma Bums.'
+During the post-war years, the neighborhood was home both to astronaut John Young, who grew up in his parents' home at 815 West Princeton Street, and Beat Generation writer Jack Kerouac who lived at 1418 Clouser Avenue when his masterpiece On the Road was published as well as when he wrote the follow-up, The Dharma Bums.
 The house now operates as a non-profit called the Kerouac Project, a haven for up-and-coming writers.
 Not only is it a unique tribute to Kerouac, it established Orlando on the international literary map.

-In the 1950s a developer by the name of Demetree began developing Ardsley Manor along the western shore of Lake Silver.
+In the 1950s developer Demetree began developing Ardsley Manor along the western shore of Lake Silver.
 The neighborhood was designed with larger lots and homes than the traditional parts of College Park.
 Ardsley Manor is the area bound by Bryn Mawr, Maury Road, Rio Grande, and Lake Silver.
 Lake Silver is a 60 acre lake with a private park/lake access for Ardsley Manor residents only, found along the southern shore off of Bryn Mawr.

-In 2002, Edgewater Drive, the main artery of the neighborhood's business district, was re-striped from a four-lane byway to a more pedestrian-friendly three lanes (one in each direction with a central turn lane).
-Bicycle lanes were also added.

-In 2005, College Park resident and developer Jim Kersey broke ground on a new seven-story, mixed-use development along Edgewater Drive called "The Wellesley".
-It included 140 residential units over the "SunTrust Colonnade" and a commercial strip featuring 12500 sqft of retail space adjoining a 7500 sqft bank.
-The development was built just before an economic recession which resulted in many unsold units and reduced resale values on the units.

-Government and politics

-College Park is encompassed by Orlando's city commission district 3, currently represented by Robert Franklin Stuart, Sr., scion of a local political dynasty that includes Orlando Chamber of Commerce president Jacob Stuart, congressional candidate Charlie Stuart, and former state senator George Stuart, Jr.